Transport disturbances

 - Take it easy in the overtaking lane on dual carriageways.
 Road salt is less effective there.

-- Avoid overtaking plough cars like tandem ploughs.
+- Avoid overtaking ploughing vehicles such as tandem ploughs.

 Preferably use a different means of transport than the car if the weather looks really bad.
-Always follow the authorities’ or the police’s instructions to avoid going out into traffic.
+Always follow instructions not to going out into traffic from the authorities or the Police.

 - Drive on if there are already people on site – unless you have specialist expertise in medical care.
 Park your car as safely as possible if you stop.